 Exposure metering for portraits

-When metering a person’s skin, use spot metering and take your exposure reading off of the brightest part of their skin.
+To meter your subject’s skin, use spot metering and take your exposure reading off of the brightest part of their skin.
 This is usually the cheek closest to the light.

 Did you sign up for the cheatsheet?
 Here it is again.